VIII4/Word-Guess-Game/psuedoCode.md

 JS:

-Create an array of guessing words
+1. Select a word at random from list of available words, assigned the word as the puzzle word, and remove the word from the list.

+2. Break the puzzle word down into a list of the letters that make up the word.

+3. Display a \_ for each letter in the word as a place holder.

+4. Listen for which key is pressed by user

+5. Store the letter for key pressed as guessed letter, then check if letter was already guessed:
+   -if no, continue to next step
+   -if yes alert that word was already guessed, repeat step 4.

+6. Check if puzzle word letters list contains guessed letter:
+   -if yes, alert success (or some sort of visual confirmation) then change associated place holder to letter -if no, alert failure, then decrement remaining guess value

+7. Add Guess letter to list of letters already guessed

+8. Check if word was completed:
+   -if Yes, alert Win, increment win value and reset game -if No, repeat step 4

+Varaibles
+Array of puzzle Words to be selected at random
-Create a var that will ref current guessing word Create an Array that will store all letters that make up guessing word Create an array of Guessing words already solved Create a var that refs numbers of attempts create an var that refs guessed letter create an array that stores guessed letters creat a condition for if puzzle is solved
+String that will ref current Puzzle Word
+Array that will store all letters that make up puzzle word Integer var that refs numbers of remaining attempts String var that refs current user guessed letter

-select a random word from list and assign as current guessing word get info from selected word create (\_) place holder for each letter in the word

-start event listener to get key up assign key up to guessed letter var

-Check if guessed letter was already guessed then check if current word contains guess, remove remaining attempts if incorrect, reveal letter if correct.

-if all letters revealed, remove word from pool, congratulate player then restart game with new word
+Array that stores previouly guessed letters
+Condition for if puzzle is solved